openactive/feed-normaliser/CONTRIBUTING.md

 Changes should be made by forking this repo, and making changes on a branch in your fork.
 When you're ready to submit your changes for review, open a Pull Request.

+## Developer Certificate of Origin (DCO)

+We use DCOs to ensure that we're able to use contributions.
+See the [GitHub documentation on DCOs](https://github.com/apps/dco) for more information.

 ### Branch naming